 CEP provides a variety of adult and family educational opportunities in the diverse Holyoke community.
 We began in 1991 as an ESL program based in the Latino community.
 Today our educational programming includes:

-Two levels of Native Language Literacy in Spanish to prepare for the HiSET/GED in Spanish held at our headquarters on Main Street in Holyoke.
+Two levels of Native Language Literacy in Spanish to prepare for the HiSET/GED in Spanish held at our headquarters on Main Street in Holyoke and remote/hybrid.

-Three levels of English for Speakers of Other Languages (ESOL) day and evening classes held at our main headquarters on Main Street and at the Picknelly Adult and Family Learning Center in Holyoke.
+Three levels of English for Speakers of Other Languages (ESOL) day and evening classes held at our main headquarters on Main Street and remote/hybrid.

 Why is Adult Education